Cimarron River (Canadian River tributary)

 This river flows within a mountainous canyon that is part of Cimarron Canyon State Park in the lower Sangre de Cristo Mountains and runs down into eastern plains of New Mexico.
 This headwaters region is also home to the Philmont Scout Ranch.

 Etymology

 Cimarron was first applied to either the river or mountains in northeastern New Mexico and applied to other places in the state.
-The most common belief is that it was named for the Rocky Mountain bighorn sheep, called carnero cimarrnó in New Mexican Spanish.
+The most common belief is that it was named for the Rocky Mountain bighorn sheep, called carnero cimarrón in New Mexican Spanish.
 In addition, cimarrónes was the name for cattle and wild horses.
 Another of several theories is that is named for the plant rosa cimarróna, a wild rose plant that grows along the river.

 However, in 1719, it was called La Flecha which means "the arrow", and may refer to the pass, Palo Flechado.